What are the most exciting features that are expected to be released in Java 8? (Updated: 13/8/2017)

 With Java 8 this problem is solved at the framework level with new concurrent accumulator classes that enable you to very efficiently increase / decrease the value of a counter in a thread safe manner.
 This is really a case where it’s not a question of taste, or preference – using these new classes in your code is really a no-brainer.

-Are there any other language features you think every developers should know about?
+Are there any other language features you think every developer should know about?
 Add them in the comments section.